s27510/APBD/Tutorial3/EquipmentRental/README.md

 assigment file for this tutorial.

 ## Design decision
+### Cohesion
 Each class has a single, clear responsibility where:
 * Models classes represent data
 * Services handle business logic
 * Program handles interaction

+### Coupling:
+Classes are freely coupled:
+* Services operate on models without tightly binding to each other
+* No business logic is placed in Program.cs, only the demostation logic